Sign up to our Newsletter

 1. Is It Normal To Fail the Bar Exam?

-It is fairly common to fail the bar exam, especially for first-time test takers.
-In fact, the pass rate for first-time bar exam takers dropped 2% from 2021 to 2022.
+Yes, especially for first-time test takers.
 If you weren’t successful on the bar exam, you are not alone.
+The pass rate for first-time bar exam takers dropped 2% from 2021 to 2022.

 If it makes you feel better, Kim Kardashian failed the baby bar exam (a less extensive bar exam for first-year law students in California) three times and passed on her fourth!

-Anyone can fail the bar exam, or any major exam for that matter.
-Moving on and moving forward is what matters most and will ultimately define your future success.
+Anyone can fail the bar exam, or any exam for that matter.
+What’s most important is how you move forward and ultimately define your future success.

-There are some states that do offer bar exam reciprocity with other states, which allows you to practice law in a state that you didn’t take the bar exam in.
+Some states offer bar exam reciprocity with other states, which allows you to practice law in a state where you didn’t take the bar exam.
 US Legal outlines which states have reciprocity agreements

 There is more good news.
 There are many states that have no limits on how many times you can take the bar exam.
 According to BarExam, these states are: